cloudmix-dev/workertown/www/docs/src/pages/docs/packages/feature-flags/introduction.md

 ### Flags

-`@workertown/feature-flags` store flags which describe can describe a feature, logic split, A/B test.. whatever you'd like.
+`@workertown/feature-flags` stores flags which describe can describe a feature, logic split, A/B test.. whatever you'd like.
 A flag is identified by a unique `string` name, with an *optional* description and whether it is enabled/disabled by default.